gaurav-coditas/linkedin_poll_hide/README.md

 # Remove LinkedIn Polls

 ## Working
-Extension detects if a poll element is introduced in the DOM and removes it.
+Extension uses MutationObeserver API to keep a watch on DOM and remove any node with "feed-shared-poll" class.

 ## Installation